aidancrilly/AIMSLecture/README.md

 Dr Aidan Crilly

-Contained on this repo are the course materials for 2025 and 2026, include course slides, interactive exercises and assessments.
+Contained on this repo are the course materials for 2025 and 2026, including course slides, interactive exercises and assessments.